railsuser2014/openobject-doc-book-en/source/book/4/4_11_Services/4_11_Services_planning.rst

 * passing the high-level objectives to lower levels in the company's hierarchy.

-.. tip::   **Advice**  *Social role of planning*
+.. tip:: The social role of planning

 	Some project managers think that they can manage planning on their own.
 	They're commonly overworked and think that meetings are a waste of time.

-	Even if staff really can manage their work for themselves, note that this regular meeting is also aimed at reassurance.
+	Even if staff really can manage their work for themselves, you should recognize that this regular meeting is also aimed at reassurance.
 	Without it you can get into unduly stressful situations from:

 	* feelings of overwork because they have lost sight of their priorities,